About Chloë Chapman

 With art psychotherapy, Chloë offers a unique way of accessing these visual memories through the use of images.
 Contact with the art materials connects us with the sense of touch.
 This reconnects us with our bodies, bringing awareness to the physical sensations of trauma.
 A conversation about a visual memory or image you have created can help to build up a clearer picture of your experience and help you to process it, so that these images don’t disturb your daily life and you are able to put your experience into a context.

-Chloë is a member of the Health and Care Professions Council and a member of The British Association of Art Therapists.
+Chloë is a registered member of the Health and Care Professions Council, a member of The British Association of Art Therapists and of the EMDR Association United Kingdom and Ireland.

 Chloë's articles in expertise and resources